 Over the past several weeks, COVID-19 has affected the entire university.
 Campus closed abruptly, classes went virtual and the Tufts community now lies scattered across the world.
 As the virus has spread, some locations have been hit harder than others.
 According to data collected by The New York Times, over 370,000 cases have been reported […]

-In many ways, the Tufts-in-Ghana program offers students a unique study abroad experience.
-Students have the opportunity to live and learn with local Ghanaians, to take weekend excursions to sites of historical and cultural significance and to hone their sense of independence as they navigate an academic system that’s substantially different from the one in Medford.
+The Tufts-in-Ghana program for years has offered students the opportunity to live and learn with local Ghanaians, take weekend excursions to sites of historical and cultural significance, and to hone their sense of independence as they navigate an academic system that’s substantially different from the one in Medford.
 Through the program, students from Tufts have […]

 Each year, Tufts University alumni elect one or more of their own to serve on the Board of Trustees, a 40-member body of which 10 are university alumni.
 This year two candidates are vying for a single spot as an Alumni Trustee.
 Doug Harris (LA’81), one of the two candidates, spoke with the Daily about […]